Who should buy the La Sportiva Cobra

 The tough yet elastic panel covering its instep serves as the shoe’s fit management system.

 La Sportiva Cobra vs. Python

 The Cobra is part of La Sportiva’s growing roster of quality moderate rock shoes.
 As such, senders-slash-netizens pit it against other climbing kicks from the same brand more often than not.
 In this comparison, it finds a rival in a shoe that is also named after a type of snake—the Python.
-Choosing between the two can be quite the challenge, considering both are moderately downturned.
+Choosing between the two can be quite a challenge, considering both are moderately downturned.
 Fortunately, they have a handful of distinctions.
-These differences will be discussed in the following points.
+These differences are discussed in the following points.

 Closure system.
-The Cobra is a slip-on; it relies on its stretchy collar and instep panel to lock the foot in place.
-The La Sportiva Python, on the other hand, uses a hook-and-loop strap to give the user a personalized lockdown.
+The Cobra is a slip-on; it relies on its stretchy collar and instep panel that locks the foot in place.
+The La Sportiva Python, on the other hand, uses a hook-and-loop strap which gives the user a personalized lockdown.
 The former might be the ideal closure type for folks who cannot be bothered with fit configurations.
 Otherwise, the latter is the way to go.

 A matter of weight.
 In this category, the La Sportiva Cobra has a slight lead.
 Indeed, it is lighter than its competitor by approximately 10 g.

 Price tag.
-Climbers who are quite particular with spending less might find the Python the better deal on this front.
+Climbers who are quite particular about spending less might find Python the better deal on this front.
 Yes, it is less expensive than the Cobra by about 5 US dollars.
 Want something even more inexpensive?
 Check out some of the budget-friendliest climbing shoes featured on this site.

 Last type.
 Although both kicks in this head-to-head are moderate rock shoes, only the La Sportiva Python is engineered around an asymmetric last.
 This type of last leaves the shoe with a curved inner side, requiring the foot to bend to a shape similar to that of a banana.